Chicago Loop: 19th century

 In what is now the Loop, on the south bank of the Chicago River near today's Michigan Avenue Bridge, the United States Army erected Fort Dearborn in 1803, the first settlement in the area sponsored by the United States.
 When Chicago was initially platted in 1830 by the surveyor James Thompson, it included what is now the Loop north of Madison Street and west of State Street.
 The Sauganash Hotel, the first hotel in Chicago, was built in 1831 near Wolf Point at what is now the northwestern corner of the Loop.
 When Cook County was incorporated in 1831, the first meeting of its government was held at Fort Dearborn with two representatives from Chicago and one from Naperville.
-The entirety of what is now the Loop was part of the Town of Chicago when it was initially incorporated in 1833, except for the Fort Dearborn reservation that became part of the city in 1839 and land reclaimed from Lake Michigan.
+The entirety of what is now the Loop was part of the Town of Chicago when it was initially incorporated in 1833, except the Fort Dearborn reservation, which became part of the city in 1839, and land reclaimed from Lake Michigan.

 The area was bustling by the end of the 1830s.
-Lake Street started to be a center for retail at that time, until it was eclipsed by State Street in the 1850s.
+Lake Street started to become a center for retail at that time, until it was eclipsed by State Street in the 1850s.

 20th century

 By 1948 an estimated one million people came to and went from the Loop each day.
-Afterwards, suburbanization caused a decrease in the area's importance.
-Starting in the 1960s, however, the presence of an upscale shopping district caused the area's fortunes to increase.
+Later, suburbanization caused a decrease in the area's importance.
+But in the 1960s, the presence of an upscale shopping district caused the area's fortunes to increase.

 21st century

-The Loop's population has boomed in recent years, having a 158 percent population increase between 2000 and 2020.
-Between 2010 and 2014, the number of jobs in The Loop increased by nearly 63,000 jobs, or an increase of over 13%.
+The Loop's population has boomed in recent years, increasing 158% between 2000 and 2020.
+Between 2010 and 2014, the number of jobs in the Loop increased by nearly 63,000, an increase of over 13%.